Xaviou1003/react-neuronal-network/README.md

+## Goal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project allows to play with a neuronal network.
+The neuronal network of this project is based on : https://github.com/stevenmiller888/mind

+The framework uses to construct app UI is React

 ## Available Scripts